 Question: What is symbolized by the "blessing" that comes after the two periods called the "1290 days" and the "1335 days"???

-Answer: There was a brief period of time between the resurrection of the Lord and many days later His ascension into heaven which represents the ending of the "1290 days".
-Then the disciples of Christ waited for a time for the promised blessing of the Pentecostal outpouring of the Holy Spirit which came after the "1335 days".
+Answer: There was a brief period of time between the resurrection of the Lord and many days later at His ascension into heaven which is symbolically represented by the ending of the "1290 days".
+Then the disciples of Christ waited for a time for the promised blessing of the Pentecostal outpouring of the Holy Spirit which symbolically came after the "1335 days".
 This outpouring of the Holy Spirit marked the beginning of the proclamation of the everlasting good news of the kingdom and reign of Christ to both the Jews and the Gentiles to every nation, kindred, tongue and people!!
 Who will understand the meaning of these mysterious symbols?
 All of these mysterious numbers have been fulfilled in Christ!!!